Click here to open in a new window

 Papers and Presentations

-Public History Lightning Talk, to be presented at the San Antonio Archives Bazaar, San Antonio, TX, October 7, 2023.
+Creative Spark: The Learning about Learning Exhibit Public History Lightning Talk, San Antonio Archives Bazaar, San Antonio, TX, October 7, 2023.

-Locating the Protestant Establishment in Twentieth-Century American Foreign Relations Roundtable, to be presented at the Society for Historians of American Foreign Relations annual conference, Arlington, VA, June 15-17, 2023.
+Locating the Protestant Establishment in Twentieth-Century American Foreign Relations Roundtable, the Society for Historians of American Foreign Relations annual conference, Arlington, VA, June 15-17, 2023.

-Creating the San Antonio Female College Exhibit: Digital Public History in the Undergraduate Classroom, to be presented at the Public History Extravaganza, St. Mary’s University, San Antonio, TX, April 24, 2023.
+Creating the San Antonio Female College Exhibit: Digital Public History in the Undergraduate Classroom, the Public History Extravaganza, St. Mary’s University, San Antonio, TX, April 24, 2023.

-Playing Field: The Trinity University Women’s Intercollegiate Athletics History Project, to be presented at the Public History Extravaganza, St. Mary’s University, San Antonio, TX, April 24, 2023.
+Playing Field: The Trinity University Women’s Intercollegiate Athletics History Project, the Public History Extravaganza, St. Mary’s University, San Antonio, TX, April 24, 2023.

 New Interpretations of Reagan Foreign Relations Roundtable, the American Historical Association annual meeting, Philadelphia, PA, January 5-8, 2023.